Zaichenko-Ruslan/rsschool-cv/cv.md

 realize his potential, and the worst that can happen is to remain forever promising.

-Why?
-Because work in IT, like a glass of water in the Sahara  , it adds confidence and you can straighten your back.\
+Why I have chosen IT?
+Because work in IT, like a glass of water in the Sahara  , it adds confidence and you can straighten your back.
 ## My advantagues:
 1. Sociable;
 2. Considerate;